lapawa/tc-open-vm-tools/README.md

  - git                # To clone repository from github.com/lapawa/tc4-open-vm-tools
  - compiletc          # this meta package pulls in a lot of necessary development tools
- - linux-headers-3.0.21-tinycore # /usr/include/asm header files
+ - linux-kernel-source-env # Installs the shell script /usr/local/bin/linux-kernel-sources-env.sh which will prepare kernel sources/headers
- - eglibc_apps        # /usr/bin/rpcgen is in this packet
+ - glibc_apps         # /usr/bin/rpcgen is in this packet
  - squashfs-tools-4.x # Tools to build the .tcz file
  - glib2-dev          #
+ - libtirpc-dev       # libary for remote procedure calls.
+The xdr_ datatype are define in there.
- - Xorg-7.6-dev
+ - Xorg-7.7-dev
  - gtk2-dev           # because of a missing parameter in lib/appUtil/Makefile.am file it is not possible to compile with X and without gtk2
+ - libGL-dev          # gtk2 and cairo expect these header files.
- - gtkmm-dev  o
+ - gtkmm-dev
  - fuse